Toutouwai/HannaCodeDialog/README.md

 ## Notes

 When creating or editing a Hanna tag you can view a basic cheatsheet outlining the HannaCodeDialog features relating to attributes below the "Attributes" config inputfield.

+## Troubleshooting

+HannaCodeDialog includes and automatically loads the third-party CKEditor plugins [Line Utilities](http://ckeditor.com/addon/lineutils) and [Widget](http://ckeditor.com/addon/widget).
+If you have added these plugins to your CKEditor field already for some purpose and experience problems with HannaCodeDialog try deactivating those plugins from the CKEditor field settings.

 ## License